sunnysideup/silverstripe-easy-coding-standards/README.md

 vendor/bin/php-sslint-ecs
 ```

-If installed globally, you can just run:
+If installed globally, you can run:
 ```shell
 php-sslint-ecs
 ```